The Thurston norm of graph manifolds: Introduction

 \textbf{Corollary \ref{cor: planar norms}.} \textit{If $||\cdot ||$ is a norm on $\R^2$ whose unit ball is a polygon with rational vertices, there exist a closed oriented good graph manifold $M$ and a rational basis on $H_2(M;\R)$, such that the nonvanishing Thurston norm on $H_2^{nv}(M;\R)$ coincides with $||\cdot ||$ in the induced basis.
 Moreover, we can ask for either all or none of the top-dimensional Thurston cones of $H_2(M;\R)$ to be fibered.}

-Observe that, in \cite{norm}, Thurston has shown a result that is stronger than Corollary \ref{cor: planar norms} in the way that it just uses integral bases and realises the polygons directly on $H_2(M;\R)$.
-At the same time, the new feature of Corollary \ref{cor: planar norms} is that we can keep track of more structure on the manifolds used to realise the given planar norms, namely their being good graph manifolds and whether they fiber over the circle or not.
+Observe that, in \cite{norm}, Thurston has shown a result that is stronger than Corollary \ref{cor: planar norms} as it just uses integral bases and gives ways to realise the polygons directly on $H_2(M;\R)$, in such a way that any prescribed collection of edges corresponds exactly with fibered cones.
+At the same time, the nice feature of Corollary \ref{cor: planar norms} is that we can keep track of more structure on the manifolds used to realise the given planar norms, namely their being good graph manifolds together with whether they fiber over the circle or not.

 In higher dimension, there are many norms whose unit ball is a polyhedron that cannot be written in the form of Theorem \ref{thm: every sum is graph}.
 If a norm on $\R^n$ has polyhedral unit ball $P$, then we can study the cellular decomposition of the sphere $S^{n-1}$ induced by projecting radially the cellular decomposition of $\partial P$ onto it.
 In Section \ref{sec: cellular decompositions}, we define a notion of \emph{completeness} for a cellular decomposition of $S^{n-1}$ (see Definition \ref{def: completeness}).
 Then a \emph{complete polyhedron} is a polyhedron inducing a complete cellular decomposition of the sphere.
 Many polyhedra are not complete, and the cube $[-1,1]^n$ is one such example for $n\ge 3$.
 By the following proposition, such polyhedra are not realizable as (nonvanishing) Thurston balls of any closed oriented graph manifold.